 Above: Ken meets Philippe Plisson.

-Books about Jazz available in paper and download formats from Amazon.
-Full details on the website Jazz-Fusion Books:
+... about Jazz available in paper and download formats from Amazon.
+Full details here: Jazz-Fusion Books

 Jazz-Fusion: Blue Notes and Purple Haze by Ken Trethewey, Jazz-Fusion Books (2nd edn.
 2016)

 John McLaughlin: The Emerald Beyond by Ken Trethewey, Jazz-Fusion Books (3rd edn.
 2016)

 Pat Metheny: The Way Up Is White by Ken Trethewey, Jazz-Fusion Books (2nd edn.
 2012)

 Herbie Hancock: Blue Chip Keyboardist by Ken Trethewey, Jazz-Fusion Books (2010)

 Miles Davis: Dark Prince by Ken Trethewey, Jazz-Fusion Books (2011)

 Weather Report: Electric Red by Ken Trethewey, Jazz-Fusion Books (2012)

 The Brecker Brothers: Funky Sea, Funky Blue by Ken Trethewey, Jazz-Fusion Books (2014) - as approved by Randy Brecker...